j-adema/j-adema.github.io/README.md

 ### Computational modeling
 - I'm working on improving my implementation of the exemplar-based random walk (EBRW) model with a perceptual frontend (VGG16). <br/>
-- I've starting working with [Dr. Keisuke Fukuda](https://fukudalab.org/) for my outside project, combining behavioural measures, EEG, and drift-diffusion modeling (DDM).
+- I've started working with [Dr. Keisuke Fukuda](https://fukudalab.org/) for my outside project, combining behavioural measures, EEG, and drift-diffusion modeling (DDM).

 ## What's new?
 Check here for upcoming conference presentations and recent publications.<br/>